duarteluis/django_ilus_skeleton/README.md

 ## Work to do for the next steps

 - production side finalise
+- session (geoip to introduce)
+- meta
 - cookiecutter production
-- meta
-- robot.txt
-- sitemap
--